-- " avoids and/or minimises impacts on areas of biodiversity value - " maintains and improves ecological connectivity in the local urban context - " incorporates landscaping with endemic species that contribute to the bushland character and flora and fauna habitat, and fauna movement - " minimises adverse impacts on natural landforms and the visual amenity of the site - " maintains the ecological health and environmental values of surface and groundwater, including wetlands and waterways in and adjacent to the UDA
+- " avoids and/or minimises impacts on areas of biodiversity value - " maintains and improves ecological connectivity in the local urban context - incorporates landscaping with endemic species that contribute to the bushland character and flora and fauna habitat, and fauna movement - " minimises adverse impacts on natural landforms and the visual amenity of the site - maintains the ecological health and environmental values of surface and groundwater, including wetlands and waterways in and adjacent to the UDA

-- " maintains the functioning and characteristics of the hydrological network, including surface and groundwater - " incorporates total water cycle management and water sensitive urban design principles to appropriately manage floodwater and stormwater - manages air quality, noise and hazardous materials according to current standards - " occurs in accordance with best practice techniques for the management of acid sulphate soils - " promotes innovative and efficient use of energy and water - " maximises recycling opportunities and reduces waste generation - " incorporates native vegetation and natural elements through the built environment.
+- maintains the functioning and characteristics of the hydrological network, including surface and groundwater - incorporates total water cycle management and water sensitive urban design principles to appropriately manage floodwater and stormwater - " manages air quality, noise and hazardous materials according to current standards - occurs in accordance with best practice techniques for the management of acid sulphate soils - " promotes innovative and efficient use of energy and water - maximises recycling opportunities and reduces waste generation - incorporates native vegetation and natural elements through the built environment.

 Land in the greenspace and Environmental protection zone provides opportunities for habitat improvement and is to be protected through a staged Rehabilitation Plan.
 The Rehabilitation Plan is to be developed from the outset (except for the provision of community infrastructure located south of Bellvista).
 Revegetation is to be primarily comprised of endemic species.
 This is to be linked to development stages with the majority of land in the Environmental protection zone rehabilitated before filling and earthworks occurs in association with the major centre.
+In the northern part of the UDA in the vicinity of Lamerough Creek, a Flora and Fauna Management Plan is required to address the Acid Frog habitat and management of flora values.